harvard-dce/mh-opsworks/README.md

 for these alarms in the amazon SNS console under the topic named for your cluster.

-#### Monitoring the NAT instance

-A cloudformation template is used to spin up / tear down the VPC and other associated infrastructure.
-A NAT instance is hooked up to the private subnet to allow instances with no public IP egress routes to the world at large - including the opsworks API (which makes the NAT instance pretty important).

-We've created a cloudwatch alarm on the NAT instance against the default status checks that EC2 creates.
-Be sure to subscribe to the SNS topic as described above.

 ### Monitoring

 [Ganglia](http://ganglia.sourceforge.net) provides very deep instance-level